Python-PyQt/PyQt6-Docs/descriptions/QtCore/QFileInfo-c.rst

 Symbolic Links and Shortcuts
 ----------------------------

-On Unix (including macOS and iOS), the property getter functions in this class return the properties such as times and size of the target file, not the symlink, because Unix handles symlinks transparently.
+On Unix (including macOS and iOS), the property getter functions in this class return the properties such as times and size of the target, not the symlink, because Unix handles symlinks transparently.
 Opening a symlink using :sip:ref:`~PyQt6.QtCore.QFile` effectively opens the link's target.
 For example:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qfileinfo.py
     :lines: 59-72

 On Windows, shortcuts (``.lnk`` files) are currently treated as symlinks.
-As on Unix systems, the property getters return the size of the targeted file, not the ``.lnk`` file itself.
+As on Unix systems, the property getters return the size of the target, not the ``.lnk`` file itself.
 This behavior is deprecated and will likely be removed in a future version of Qt, after which ``.lnk`` files will be treated as regular files.

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_io_qfileinfo.py
     :lines: 77-90